TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 <a href="/images/ridesharing/util2-full.png"><img src="/images/ridesharing/util2.png" alt="Average Pooled Vehicle Utilization as a Function of Vehicle Quantity"/></a>

-### "Pooled ride sharing takes longer for riders to arrive at the destination"
+### "Pooled ridesharing takes longer for riders to arrive at the destination"

 <a href="/images/ridesharing/travel-full.png"><img src="/images/ridesharing/travel.png" alt="Average Time from Group Spawn to Destination as a Function of Group Arrival Rate"/></a>
 <a href="/images/ridesharing/travel2-full.png"><img src="/images/ridesharing/travel2.png" alt="Average Group Time from Pickup to Destination as a Function of Group Arrival Rate"/></a>
 <a href="/images/ridesharing/travel5-full.png"><img src="/images/ridesharing/travel5.png" alt="Average Time from Group Spawn to Destination in Pooled Vehicles as a Function of Vehicle Quantity"/></a>
 <a href="/images/ridesharing/travel6-full.png"><img src="/images/ridesharing/travel6.png" alt="Average Group Time from Pickup to Destination in Pooled Vehicles as a Function of Vehicle Quantity"/></a>
-### "Pooled ride sharing is only efficient for one rider"
+### "Pooled ridesharing is only efficient for one rider"

 <a href="/images/ridesharing/travel3-full.png"><img src="/images/ridesharing/travel3.png" alt="Average Group Time from Pickup to Destination in Dedicated Vehicles as a Function of Group Arrival Rate"/></a>
 <a href="/images/ridesharing/travel4-full.png"><img src="/images/ridesharing/travel4.png" alt="Average Group Time from Pickup to Destination as a Function of Group Arrival Rate"/></a>

-## Pooled Ride Sharing Viability
+## Pooled ridesharing Viability